Murchison River (Western Australia): Basin

 The Murchison River basin covers an area of about 82000 km2 in the Mid West region of Western Australia.
-It extends about 550 km inland from the Indian Ocean, onto the Yilgarn Craton east of Meekatharra and north of Sandstone.
+It extends about 550 km inland from the Indian Ocean, onto the Yilgarn craton east of Meekatharra and north of Sandstone.
 Rain generally falls in the upper basin during summer cyclones, so for much of the year the Murchison River does not flow, leaving a dry sandy river bed and intermittent permanent pools.

 The eastern reaches of the basin contain large chains of salt lakes, which flow only following rainfall.
 The drainage lines from these lakes merge to form the Murchison River about 90 km north-northeast of Meekatharra.
-From here the river flows west, then southwest, then west to the Indian Ocean.
+The river flows west, southwest, and west to the Indian Ocean.

-Within the basin are the towns of Kalbarri and Meekatharra; the hamlets of Ajana, Binnu, Barrel Well and Murchison; and the mining ghost towns of Galena, Geraldine, Abbotts, Chesterfield, Yaloginda, Reedy, Nannine, Quinns, Burnakura and Gabanintha.
+Within the basin are the towns of Kalbarri and Meekatharra; the hamlets of Ajana, Binnu, Barrel Well and Murchison; and the mining ghost towns of Galena, Geraldine, Abbotts, Chesterfield, Peak Hill, Yaloginda, Reedy, Nannine, Quinns, Burnakura and Gabanintha.